apache/jena-site/source/documentation/geosparql/geosparql-fuseki.md

 a dataset (otherwise a standard Fuseki server can be used).
 A spatial index is created and new data cannot be added to the index once built.
-The spatial index can optionally be stored for future usage and needs to removed from a TDB folder if the index is to rebuilt.
+The spatial index can optionally be stored for future usage and needs to removed from a TDB folder if the index is to be rebuilt.

 ## Clarifications on GeoSPARQL